cadet/CADET-Core/doc/developer_guide/build_options.rst

 - ``DENABLE_STATIC_LINK_CLI``: Prefers static over dynamic linking for CADET-Core CLI.
 - ``DENABLE_TESTS``: Build the ``restRunner`` executable to evaluate the integrated tests in ``CADET-Core``.
 - ``DENABLE_ANALYTIC_JACOBIAN_CHECK``: Computes both the analytical and AD Jacobian and compares them for testing purpose.
 - ``DENABLE_THREADING``: Enables multi-threading capabilities.
 Parallelized code will be compiled, using the TBB library.
 Note that the non-parallelized code is faster compared to the parallelized code when only one thread is being used.
-The number of threads is specified in the filed ``N_THREADS``.
+The number of threads is specified in the filed ``NTHREADS``.
 - ``DBLA_VENDOR``: Vendor for the BLAS & LAPACK library.
 If unset, the system library will be used.
 By default on Windows we use the Intel OneApi library, specified with ``Intel10_64lp_seq``.
 If a parallelized build is generated, this should be set to ``Intel10_64lp``.
 - ``DENABLE_LOGGING``: Enables logging functionality.
 - ``DENABLE_BENCHMARK``: Activates benchmark mode for fine-grained timing.